openownership/data-standard/docs/examples/index.rst

 Updating information over time 2 (Fermcat scenario)
 -------

-This example demonstrates how a confirmation process and changes in ownership are represented in BODS.
+This example demonstrates how a confirmation process and changes in beneficial ownership information are represented in BODS.

 `Example JSON <https://github.com/openownership/data-standard/tree/0.4.0/examples/fermcat.json>`__